verdie-g/jambe/README.md

 Experimental url router for NodeJS writtin in C++ using N-API.

+Performance is not good because there is a huge overhead when calling native code from Javascript.
+A url router is not a good use case of N-API.

 ## Implementation

 Instead of using a Trie, the route is tokenize using slash